hautonjt/hautonjt.github.io/pipeline2.md

 NiFi lets you inspect queued FlowFiles pretty easily.
 To do this, **you must first stop the PutElasticsearchRecord processor**.
 Then, right click the queue (i.e., the box labeled "success").
 Then select "List queue".
 This shows a list of all FlowFiles in the queue.

-You can select the "eye" icon to view its content. **(If you get an error, ensure you stopped the PutElasticsearchRecord processor that was downstream from the queue.)**
+You can select the "eye" icon to view its content. **(If you get an error, ensure you stopped the PutElasticsearchRecord processor that was downstream from the queue)**

 In the "View as" selection box, select "formatted" to see the formatted JSON.